wasmvision/wasmvision/processors/faceblur/README.md

 ![faceblur](../../images/faceblur-processor.png)

-wasmVision processor that blurs faces by first detecting them and then blurring each before outputting the final image.
+wasmVision processor that blurs previously detected faces before outputting the final image.

-The detection is done using YuNet, a light-weight, fast and accurate face detection model, which achieves 0.834(AP_easy), 0.824(AP_medium), 0.708(AP_hard) on the WIDER Face validation set.
+The detection is first done using the `facedetectyn` processor.
+Then this processor acts on any faces found for each frame and blurs them for the output frame.

 ## How to build